kjfreidhof/Ubuntu-Docos/README.md

 sudo ./pkg.sh

-# virt.sh
+# adblock.sh

-virt.sh sets up qemu/KVM

-i put this in a different script because it conflicts with pkg.sh
+this script runs the adblocker for spotify note

+run the pkg.sh and the spotify.sh before runing this script im going to work on trying to put a desktop icon in the script

+so then you can just laumch it

+with out runing the script inside the terminal but for now its a script that runs inside the terminal

 so to run this script do

-chmod +x virt.sh
+chmod +x adblock.sh

 then do

-sudo ./virt.sh
+sudo ./adblock.sh

 # brave.sh